marchoeppner/LaMeta/README.md

  * [dRep (v.2.0.5)](https://github.com/MrOlm/drep)
  * [CheckM (v.1.0.11)](https://ecogenomics.github.io/CheckM/)

 Many of these tools have additional dependencies that are not listed here.
-If the tool works properly on it's own these are probably, these are likely satisfied. dRep and CheckM used different versions of Python2 and Python3.
+If the tool works properly on its own, these are likely satisfied.

+`dRep` and `CheckM` used different versions of Python2 and Python3.
 Please follow the instructions at the dRep website how to solve this issue using `pyenv`.

  The version numbers are the software versions used in development/testing of the pipeline.

 ## Code structure